 trail junction, on right, then Smith bypass, 50 yards ahead on right.
 Monte Rosa Trail climbs up a few steep spots up to Monte Rosa.
 From Monte Rosa a sign marks Monte Rosa and Fairy Spring Trails.
 In winter Monte Rosa Trail may

 be difficult to follow under a thick blanket of snow.

 Fairy Spring Trail is marked with yellow paint blazes and yellow tags, is well beaten and is generally easy to follow.
-Just the start of the trail may be harder to find.
+The start of the trail is marked with signs.
 The Fairy Spring Trail leads north, right from the Monte Rosa Trail (sign) after crossing a bridge just about 50 yards from the White Arrow junction.
 The Fairy Spring leads to some rock steps then passes Fassett's Mountain House Site, on left.
-The trail climbs up a steep spot as the forest turns from hardwoods to spruce, goes past a cascade on the left when there is good runoff then leads to Fairy Spring, the path continues on up a few steep spots to Monte Rosa Trail.
+The trail climbs uphill as the forest turns from hardwoods to spruce, goes past a cascade on the left when there is good runoff then leads to Fairy Spring, the path continues on up a few steep spots to Monte Rosa Trail.

 Smith Bypass diverges right from Monte Rosa trail 50 feet up from the Fairy Spring/Monte Rosa Trail junction and about .1 mile below Monte Rosa.
 The Smith Bypass heads through mixed forest to the Tooth and the Smith Summit Trail.

 is a round about scenic route to Monte Rosa.
 The Cart Path starts west,

 left from the Old Toll Rd. (junction can be missed easily) 1 mile from 124 near a private residence known as